yongdd/langevin-fts/README.md

   `make install`

 * * *
-  You can specify your C++ compiler with following command.
+  You can specify your C++ compiler with the following command. (`icpc` is recommened if available)
   `cmake ../  -DCMAKE_CXX_COMPILER=[Your CXX Compiler, e.g. "icpc", "g++"]`

 # User Guide
-+ This is not an application but a library for the field-based simulation, and you need to write your own program using Python language.
++ This is not an application but a library for SCFT and L-FTS, and you need to write your own program using Python language.
 It requires a little programming, but this approach provides flexibility and you can easily customize your applications.
-Basic SCFT and L-FTS implementations are provided in  `examples` folder.
++ ** A few basic SCFT and L-FTS implementations are provided in `examples` folder.
+Please start from those scripts. **
 + To use this library, first activate virtual environment by typing `conda activate envlfts` in command line.
-In python, import the package by adding  `from langevinfts import *`.
+In Python script, import the package by adding  `from langevinfts import *`.
-+ Be aware that unit of length in this program is end-to-end chain length *aN^(1/2)*, not gyration of radius *a(N/6)^(1/2)*, where *a* is statistical segment length and *N* is polymerziation index.
++ Be aware that unit of length in this library is end-to-end chain length *aN^(1/2)*, not gyration of radius *a(N/6)^(1/2)*, where *a* is statistical segment length and *N* is polymerziation index.
-+ Open source has no warranty.
++ Open-source has no warranty.
 Make sure that this program reproduces the results of previous FTS studies, and also produces resonable results.
++ Matlab and Python tools for visualization are included in `tools` folder.

 # Developer Guide
 #### Platforms
   This program is designed to run on different platforms such as MKL, FFTW and CUDA, and there is a family of classes for each platform.
 To produce instances of these classes for given platform `abstract factory pattern` is adopted.

 #### Anderson Mixing
   It is neccesery to store recent history of fields during iteration.
 For this purpose, it is natural to use `circular buffer` to reduce the number of array copys.
 If you do not want to use such data structure, please follow the code in [*Polymers* **2021**, 13, 2437].
 The performance loss is only marginal.

 #### Parameter Parser
   A parser is implemented using `regular expression` and `deterministic finite automaton` to read input parameters from a file.
 If you want to modify or improve syntax for parameter file, reimplement the parser using standard tools such as `bison` and `flex`.
-In python scripts, you can use a `yaml` or `json` file as an input parameter file instead.
-Using `argparse` is also good option.
+In Python scripts, it is no longer necessary.
+You can use a `yaml` or `json` file as an input parameter file instead.
+Using `argparse` is also a good option.

 # References
 #### CUDA Implementation
 + G.K.
 Cheong, A. Chawla, D.C.
 Morse and K.D.
 Dorfman, Open-source code for self-consistent field theory calculations of block polymer phase behavior on graphics processing units. *Eur.
 Phys.
 J. E* **2020**, 43, 15